mvichi/antarctic-buoys/README.md

 # Antarctic buoys: a repository of diagnostic tools for analysing sea-ice drifters in the Antarctic marginal ice zone
 _Authors: Ashleigh Womack, Marcello Vichi_

 This is a repository for the computation of diagnostics related to sea-ice drifters in the Antarctic marginal ice zone (MIZ).
-The diagnostics have been used for the data analysis in Womack et al. (submitted to The Cryosphere).
-Preprint DOI:  https://doi.org/10.5194/egusphere-2023-1076.
+The diagnostics have been used for the data analysis in Womack, A., Alberello, A., de Vos, M., Toffoli, A., Verrinder, R., and Vichi, M.: A contrast in sea ice drift and deformation between winter and spring of 2019 in the Antarctic marginal ice zone, The Cryosphere, 18, 205–229, https://doi.org/10.5194/tc-18-205-2024, 2024.

 ## Brief description